CaelumUVic/CSC412-Obsidian/Emotion_Wearables/EEG-based Emotion Recognition Systems.md

 ## Discussion

-- EEG systems can help individuals recognize and regulate emotional states, potentially aiding those struggling with [[Terminology/Social Cues]] and emotional awareness.
+- EEG systems can help individuals recognize and regulate emotional states, potentially aiding those struggling with [[Social Cues]] and emotional awareness.
-- EEG-based systems primarily detect internal emotional states but may not effectively interpret [[Terminology/Social Disinhibition]], which influences online interactions and real-world empathy.
+- EEG-based systems primarily detect internal emotional states but may not effectively interpret [[Social Disinhibition]], which influences online interactions and real-world empathy.